How to Maximise Changing Places Funding for Your Council in 2025

 Eligibility For Changing Places Funding

-Starting 1 February 2024, all LGAs in Australia are eligible to apply for funding, regardless of whether they already have Changing Places facilities.
+Since February 2024, all LGAs in Australia have been eligible to apply for funding, regardless of whether they already have Changing Places facilities.
 The funding includes:

-- Accreditation: Facilities must meet national standards and receive accreditation from a Changing Places Assessor.
+• Accreditation: Facilities must meet Changing Places Design Specifications 2020 and receive official accreditation from a Changing Places Assessor.

-- Maintenance Councils will be responsible for ongoing maintenance, with state or territory governments covering operational costs.
+• Maintenance Councils will be responsible for ongoing maintenance, while state or territory governments will cover operational costs.

 Interested in applying for Changing Places funding?